templebay33/brimstone_reference/skirmish.md

 - **Traits:** Special rules that apply to the model.
 - **Weapons:** One or more weapon profiles describing the number of dice and any other effects, such as Range and Shots, when making basic attacks.

-## Abilities
+## Cards
 Unique abilities for models are not part of their main profile, but instead depicted on separate cards.
 When a model is recruited to your Force, all of the ability cards provided by the model are added to the player deck.
+Cards are used in the Advanced Game only.
+Players build a custom deck of cards when builing a Force, using a pool of cards determined by the Faction and models that make up their Force.